 In addition to enforcing compliance, we also publish information about energy companies that have not followed the rules.
 See Enforcement proceedings in our Industry section.

-For more details, see a full description of our Compliance and Enforcement Policy and Process in our Industry section.
+For more details, see a full description of our Compliance and Enforcement Process in our Industry section.